cheerfulstoic/ecto_watch/README.md

 The main reason: The `pg_notify` function has a limit of 8000 characters and wasn't created to send full-records on updates.

 Also if many updates are done in quick succession to the same record, subscribers will need to process all of the old results before getting to the newest one.
 For example if a LiveView is a subscriber it may get 10 updates about a record to the browser.
 If the LiveView has to make a query then it will be more likely to get the latest data.
 Since LiveView doesn't send updates when nothing has changed in the view for the user, this will mean less traffic to the browsers.

+### Why not send the `extra_columns` inside of a schema struct?

+If an application were to take the extra data from an event and pass it to some other part of the app, it may seem like the missig fields were actually missing from the database.
+Since the data sent due to `extra_columns` being sent isn't a complete load of the record, it doesn't make sense to send the whole struct.

 ### Scaling of queries